Nauja/ue4-chest2d-sample/README.md

 Sprites are coming from [The Spriters Resource](https://www.spriters-resource.com/).

-As an example, here is the charset used for Mario:
+Here is the charset used for Mario:

 ![Mario](https://github.com/Nauja/ue4-chest2d-sample/raw/master/Content/Mario/Textures/T_Mario.png)

-You can see that the size of one frame is really small (16x32 pixels).
+As you can see, the size of one frame is really small (16x32 pixels).
 If it were displayed as is in UE4, then all your physics would have to be configured with really small values and placing or moving Actors in the editor would become complicated due to their small size.